futuregrid/manual/_sources/opennebula.txt

 A disabled host should be listed with ``STAT off`` by ``onehost list``.
 You can also remove a host permanently with:

 .. code:: xterm

     $ onehost delete host01

 |:!:| Detailed information of the ``onehost`` utility can be found `in
 the Command Line
 Reference <http://www.opennebula.org/documentation:rel2.0:cli#onehost>`__

-If you use the ``onecluster list`` command you will see that the “default” cluster is created automatically.
+If you use the ``onecluster list`` command you will see that the default cluster is created automatically.

 .. code:: xterm